 Distributions: you will specify how the assets will be distributed after the first spouse’s death and then after the second spouse’s death.
 Let’s look at the options in more detail below.

 Who/Beneficiaries: Who will the distributions go to?
 Those that will receive distributions are called Beneficiaries.
 They can include:

 How: How will your assets be distributed?
-You can distribute specific amounts, percentages or “shares”.
-Shares can be calculated various ways – the most common are:
+You can distribute specific amounts, percentages, or “shares”.
+Shares can be calculated in various ways – the most common are:

 What: What will be distributed?
 You can identify specific assets that will go to specific beneficiaries.

 As an experienced Grand Rapids estate planning attorney, I welcome the opportunity to help tailor your Living Trust to meet your desires for your family, friends, and charity.